 Despite these factors, experts say there are ways to help curb nighttime snacking.

 If Susan’s story sounds familiar, the last thing you want in your pantry is ultra-processed food or other items that are super-tasty and easy to eat large quantities of in a relatively short amount of time.
 Dr. Lee-Baggley recommends doing your grocery shopping in the morning, before work and before the decision making part of your brain is fatigued.
 That way you’ll have an easier time saying no to purchasing snacks you know would be tempting to eat late at night.
 It’s OK if Susan’s autopilot has her headed to her pantry if there’s not going to be anything in there for her to snack on while she’s watching TV.

-And if you’re worried about how frustrated you’ll feel when you happen upon an empty pantry after dinner, Dr. Davidson recommends stocking up on pre-cut veggies, seltzer waters, herbal teas and other healthy items you can enjoy at night without derailing your daytime efforts.
+It’s hard to quit anything cold turkey.
+Having something INSTEAD of a snack at night is key… Dr. Davidson recommends stocking up on pre-cut veggies, seltzer waters, herbal teas and other healthy items you can enjoy at night instead that won’t derail your daytime efforts.
 He assures us that even eating an entire bag of chopped celery isn’t going to hurt your health goals.